Remote Learning and Catch Up Premium

 As a school, we have invested in a range of online interactive provision for our pupils.
 Pupils are encouraged to use these programmes on a regular basis to develop their skills within maths, reading and English.
 Each pupil has a bookmark with the user names and passwords for these sites, however where possible we have attempted to make them the same for all provision.
-If your child has mislaid their bookmark, then please email email@example.com and he will be able to resend the information to you.
+If your child has mislaid their bookmark, then please email firstname.lastname@example.org and the information will be sent to you.
 All these sites can be accessed via tablet, phone or PC and do not require an app or any payment from parents.

 Safeguarding children while working online

 Safeguarding children is always our highest priority and where they are learning from home, this opens up new barriers to ensuring they remain safe at all times.
 It also raises new challenges such as ensuring that every child can access online learning safely and securely.
 To help ensure that children are safe to learn online we:

 - teach children about how to stay safe online and how to report any issues

 - give a clear contact to parents to report any concerns they have

 - ensure that invites to any class meetings are only sent to parents via secure systems